Bananas and dogs – do they go together or is there a health risk? Here’s all you need to know about whether can Dachshunds eat bananas?

 You can start to give your dachshund bananas in a few helpful fun ways.
 Following are some ways to feed bananas to your Dachshund:

 1. First of all, freeze bananas for at least 24 hours.
 Then, peel and cut them.
 This is a refreshing and ideal treat for a hot summer day.
 Bananas are super easy to freeze, prepare, and make low calories ice creams.

-3. Smash small portions of bananas and stuff them in a toy, or Kong, or puzzle feeder.
+3. Smash small portions of bananas and stuff them in a toy, Kong ball, or puzzle feeder.
 This stimulates them mentally and physically.

-4. Make a luxurious party treat by cutting a banana in small pieces.
-You can add just a bit of a Greek yogurt or peanut butter topping, Just make sure the Greek yogurt of peanut butter doesn't contain xylitol.
+4. Make a luxurious party treat by cutting a banana into small pieces.
+You can add just a bit of a Greek yogurt or peanut butter topping, Just make sure the Greek yogurt or peanut butter doesn’t contain xylitol.